open-telemetry/oteps/text/0156-columnar-encoding.md

 to `OtlpArrowPayload` has been designed to be reversible in order to be able to implement an OTLP Arrow -> OTLP receiver.

+> **Explanation on the Arrow Schema representation**: As there is no standard textual representation of schema arrows, we use a relatively simple YAML representation.
+The name of the Arrow columns are represented as a YAML key.
+The value of the YAML key represents the Arrow data type.
+Complex types are specified as comments (e.g. arrow map, sparse union).
+The notation `string_dictionary | string` or `binary_dictionary | binary` represents columns which are by default of dictionary type (string or binary) and which can evolve dynamically in non-dictionary form when the cardinality of the corresponding column exceeds a certain threshold (usually 2^16).
+YAML alias and anchor are used to avoid duplication of the same schema definition.

 #### Attribute Representation

 Most attributes are simply key-value pairs with values having a primitive data type (i.e. int64, double, bool, string, bytes).
-The representation of these attributes is done using a map (arrow data type) having for key a string (i.e. the name of the attribute), and for value a sparse union of all the possible primitive data types.
+The representation of these attributes is done using a map (arrow data type) having for key a string (i.e. the name of the attribute, also represented as string dictionary), and for value a sparse union of all the possible primitive data types.
 To support more complex cases (supposedly rare), a specific variant is added to the sparse union.
 This variant named `cbor` contains a binary representation of complex attribute values in the form of a cbor encoding.
 This choice of representation defines a single Arrow schema that is known in advance and independent of the OTLP stream.
 This trade-off implements a simple and efficient mapping for the vast majority of cases and switches to CBOR encoding for more complex minority cases.

-A more structured approach has been studied and implemented based on Arrow lists, maps and structs.
+> A more structured approach has been studied and implemented based on Arrow lists, maps and structs.
 Although slightly more efficient in terms of compression rate, this approach requires a much higher level of complexity.
 The number of Arrow schemas to be dynamically generated depends directly on the telemetry flows.
 It has been observed that on real production data, the number of different schemas to be maintained can be in the order of several hundred due to the